 The Sacramento City Unified School District is committed to creating and maintaining a safe work environment free of all forms of harassment and violence, and charges every employee with the responsibility of contributing toward that environment.
+You have a right to ask for help or changes in your workplace to make sure you are safe at work.
 Domestic violence means intentionally or recklessly causing or attempting to cause injury or harm, or placing any family member, domestic partner, or cohabitant in reasonable fear of injury.
 Workers who must leave their jobs to protect themselves or their children from domestic violence - "good cause" under the law - are eligible for unemployment benefits.
-Victims of domestic violence are protected against discharge or discrimination for taking time off to seek protection orders or other judicial relief to help secure their own or their children's safety or welfare.
+Victims of domestic violence are protected against discharge or discrimination for taking time off to seek protection orders or other judicial relief to help secure their own or their children's safety or welfare; as well as to get medical attention or services from a domestic violence shelter, program or rape crisis center, psychological counseling, or related to domestic violence, sexual assault, or stalking.
 The employee must give reasonable notice, if feasible.
 The Sacramento City Unified School District may require certification of domestic violence: a police report, protection order, and documentation from court or from a medical professional, domestic violence advocate, or counselor.
 To the extent the law allows, the Sacramento City Unified School District must maintain the employee's confidentiality.
 (California Labor Code §230-230.1, as amended by 2000 Cal.
 Stat.
-487) The Sacramento City Unified School District declares that violent conduct of any kind will not be condoned or tolerated.
+487) Additionally, you have a right to be free from retaliation and discrimination.
+You can file a complaint with the Labor Commissioner's Office at www.dir.ca.gov/dlse.
+The Sacramento City Unified School District declares that violent conduct of any kind will not be condoned or tolerated.
+Discipline up to and including termination of employment will occur to any employee who threatens or abuses others on work time lent conduct of any kind will not be condoned or tolerated.
 Discipline up to and including termination of employment will occur to any employee who threatens or abuses others on work time or using work resources.
 Employees convicted of a crime as a result of domestic violence may be subject to corrective or disciplinary procedures, up to and including termination, when work performance or normal operation of the workplace is affected.